pushkar1713/pushkar1713/README.md

 My name is Pushkar Aggarwal and I am a 3rd year CS Undergrad.
 I love building cool projects and learning new things.
 - hobbies include reading novels and watching films.
-- intrested in web, ml and systems.
+- interested in web and intelligent systems.
 <!--
 **pushkar1713/pushkar1713** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.